skynet-core/npsense/README.md

 # NPSense
-## Predator-Sense like Linux's service for controlling Acer gaming laptops fans speed
+## Predator-Sense like service for controlling Acer gaming laptops fans speed on any Linux OS
 All contributors 👨‍💻👩‍💻 are welcome.
 Donate💸💳 and tips☕ are greatly acceptable

 # Warning!